madfam-io/plinto/docs/archive/2025-11/USER_DOCUMENTATION_AUDIT.md

 ### 1. MFA Documentation Validity
 The 2,750-line MFA guide is comprehensive and well-written BUT:
-- Uses extensive `plinto.auth.mfa.*` API that may not exist
+- Uses extensive `janua.auth.mfa.*` API that may not exist
 - Complex React components assume non-existent SDK methods
 - WebAuthn integration shown but not verified in codebase
 - Could mislead users if published without validation